Across Libya and the Mediterranean, Toward Europe

 On the diplomatic front, in June 2016, the European Union — after having earlier in the year agreed to provide the Eritrean regime with over $200 million in general development funding so as to mitigate perceived economic causes of the population outflow — announced a plan to provide that regime with funding to help prevent Eritreans from escaping their country.
 Similarly, the EU has funded and encouraged Sudanese border security measures, which may have contributed to the increase in Sudan’s arrest and refoulement of Eritreans in 2017.
 A February 2017 report by Medecins Sans Frontieres (Doctors Without Borders) tracks the plight of Eritrean refugees — from the intolerable repression within Eritrea, to the horrors of crossing Libya and the Mediterranean, to the current European attempts to push them back into Libya where further atrocities await them.

-Of special concern to refugee advocates is the fact that some thousands of those abused in Libya and crossing from North Africa to Italy in the recent years have been unaccompanied children.
+Of special concern to refugee advocates is the fact that some thousands of those abused in Libya and crossing from North Africa to Italy in recent years have been unaccompanied children.
 A February 2017 report by UNICEF details their ordeals.
-Eritreans comprise the largest portion of this group, with 3,092 unaccompanied Eritrean children having been registered by Italian authorities upon arrival in 2015 alone.
-Promptly after arrival, the Eritrean children typically were seeking to make their way from Italy to northern Europe, where they hoped to join family and friends and to enjoy generally better prospects for the future.
+Eritreans comprised the largest portion of this group, with 3,092 unaccompanied Eritrean children having been registered by Italian authorities upon arrival in 2015 alone.
+Promptly after arrival, the Eritrean children typically were seeking to make their way from Italy to northern Europe, where they hoped to join family and friends and to enjoy generally better prospects for economic and social absorption.
 As a final, ironic and somber note, thousands of African child migrants — including Eritreans — were feared to have been trafficked into forced labor and sexual exploitation within Europe, often beginning in Sicily as they set out on their journeys north.
 The disturbing circumstances of unaccompanied refugee children (including Eritrean children) in Europe generally and in Italy specifically were reported upon by The New York Times, The Wall Street Journal, and The Guardian in the summer of 2016.